Learn Italian with Reddit: 5 Ways the Community Can Help You Study

 If you normally read about food, news, music, sports or any topic imaginable online, try to find it in Italian!

 You can use Reddit’s search feature to find subreddits or threads pertaining to something you’d be reading anyway, like video game news in Italian.
-This way, you give your Italian reading skills a workout!
+This way, you give your Italian reading skills a workout with native Italian text!
 (You can probably find cute animals in Italian posts, too.)

 4. Read Answers to Unusual and Obscure Questions